 - I like to make a compound butter a few days before

 - mix the softened butter with the minced herbs, salt and pepper, garlic and shallots, wrap and refrigerate

 - IF you don’t make a compound butter you simply rube the butter and spices into the turkey the day of

 - Preheat your oven to 375

-- clean your thawed turkey with cool water, making sure to take out the neck and gizzards (you can save for another recipe or throw out)
+- clean your thawed turkey with cool water, making sure to take out the neck and gizzards (you can save for making Turkey Stock or throw out)

-- toss the sliced onions and crushed garlic into the cavity of your turkey (not filling or it will take longer to cook) and around the outside in the pan, this will help flavor the drippings as well (for gravy)
+- toss the sliced onions and crushed garlic into the pan and cavity of your turkey (not filling the cavity, just a small sprinkling), this will help flavor the drippings as well (for gravy)

-- Place your turkey in your pan (I prefer disposable for easy drippings removal for my turkey gravy later).
-Put your meat thermometer into the breast of the turkey, making sure it doesn’t touch any bone.
+- Put your meat thermometer into the breast of the turkey, making sure it doesn’t touch any bone.

 - Open your brown paper bags, slide the turkey/pan into one bag, then from the opposite side slide the turkey/pan and first bag into the second bag.

 - They will overlap and encase the turkey, it’s perfect.